Wally Dallenbach Sr.: Indy car career

 After several years competing in uncompetitive equipment, Dallenbach's breakthrough came after being signed by team owner Pat Patrick to replace driver Swede Savage, badly injured during the 1973 Indianapolis 500.
 After Savage's death, Dallenbach's seat became permanent.
 Four races into his tenure with Patrick's team, Dallenbach scored his first victory, the Tony Bettenhausen 200 at the Milwaukee Mile.
 He scored two further victories in 1973, including the California 500.
 Despite not starting in four races during the 1973 season, Dallenbach finished the 1973 USAC Championship Car season ranked second in points.

 Dallenbach nearly won the 1975 Indianapolis 500, dueling with A. J. Foyt for many laps.
 He led for half of the race, but burned a piston on lap 162, twelve laps before the race was called due to rain.
 Bobby Unser won the race, which was halted at lap 174 (435 miles).

+Dallenback came back to qualify Mario Andretti's car at the 1981 Indianapolis 500 as Mario was unavailable to qualify.